 What Is Quartz Flooring?

-Quartz flooring cannot be damaged by acidic chemicals in the same way that other stones are, and because it is so tough, you can power wash it at pressures of up to 1,450 psi, provided that the grout is in perfect condition.
+This engineered stone flooring cannot be damaged by acidic chemicals in the same way that other stones are, and because it is so tough, you can power wash it at pressures of up to 1,450 psi, provided that the grout is in perfect condition.

-Quartz Floor Tiles
+Quartz Tiles

 Ceramic tile is usually the first thing that springs to mind when you think about tile flooring, particularly when it pertains to durability.
 Although ceramic tile is exceedingly robust and resistant to fracture, it falls short in comparison to the longevity and toughness of quartz floor tile.

-Direct sunlight, on the other hand, can degrade the color of quartz floor tiles, and owing to their resin composition, the tiles can enlarge and contract at a faster rate than ceramic or natural stone.
+Direct sunlight, on the other hand, can degrade the color of the floor tiles, and owing to their resin composition, the tiles can enlarge and contract at a faster rate than ceramic or natural stone.
 This enlargement has been known to cause issues, particularly if the tiles are fitted with a very small grout joint.

 Quartz Aggregate Flooring